melaniehuchon/HEAVYR_Iris/README.md

 HEAVYR is a summer class I’m taking at the University of Bordeaux and this is an example.
 To be deleted soon.

+this is a change that creates a conflict.

 ## Installation

 You can install the development version of HEAVYR from